andreaonorato/Minecraft-Cheat-Scanner/README.md

 5) Go to "Save..." and save the file in the same directory as this file ("String Scanner.exe")
 6) Open "String Scanner.exe" and It will give you the output with the name of the client found.

-Hope It will work well, if not contact me here.
+Hope It will work well for you, if not contact me here.